pgenev/Hangman-Game/README.md

 Additional notes
 ------------

 A. Use provided "dictionary.dat" and choose a random word from that file.
-Discard all the words shorter than 4 letters.
+Discard all the words shorter than 4 letters. </br>
-B. Optionally the minimum length of the word (>=4) can be provided using command line argument.
+B. Optionally the minimum length of the word (>=4) can be provided using command line argument. </br>
 C. Use gallows ASCII art from provided file "gallows.dat" to draw each stage of the gallows.
 Please note that the gallows is mirror image.
-You have to correct this while drawing the gallows.
+You have to correct this while drawing the gallows. </br>
-D. Store each guessed word in file "guessedwords.dat" and never play with this word again.
+D. Store each guessed word in file "guessedwords.dat" and never play with this word again. </br>
-E. Use dynamic linked list for the list of letters.
+E. Use dynamic linked list for the list of letters. </br>
-e.
-Note some words in the dictionary are names therefore starting with capital letters but the game should not be case sensitive.
+F. Note some words in the dictionary are names therefore starting with capital letters but the game should not be case sensitive.
 So "A = a", "B = b" etc.